 This means that the 70/30 portfolio was twice as risky as the 30/70 portfolio.
 You can also see that in the standard deviation itself: 14% vs 7%.

-The essential concept is: To get a higher investment return, you have to be willing to accept more risk which means greater fluctuation in your portfolio.
+The essential concept is: To get a higher investment return, you have to be willing to accept more risk which means greater fluctuation in your portfolio from year to year.
 The good news is, we can calibrate this through the asset allocation choice.

 Combining Return and Risk

 Before we start looking at this in a little more detail, I want to point out that what we have just done is frame the investment decision.
-When you look at investing through the lens of asset allocation and index funds, you choose portfolios based on their combination of risk and return – not whimsical guesses or fun and excited stories.
+When you look at investing through the lens of asset allocation and index funds, you choose portfolios based on their combination of risk and return – not whimsical guesses or fun and excited stories pitched by some “influencer” on social media or what your cousin or fishing buddy have dreamed up.

 What About Other Asset Classes?